 If you aren’t into making your own icing, buy bottled icing.
 Just snip the tip off and follow the directions to get the correct consistency.
 Use larger bottles instead of piped royal icing and the thinner bottles for detail work.
-I used both with good success in holiday’s past.
+I used both with cookies to good success in holiday’s past.

 As for your cookie decorating tool, you can use the traditional bag or use one of the new solutions.
 I like the Kuhn Rikon decorating set which uses squeeze bottles to push the icing out through the decorating tip.
 The reason I like it so much is that young and old can use the little bottles to ice cookies and cupcakes.
 When you stop squeezing, the icing stops, plus the caps are couplers allowing you to change tips easily without emptying the contents.
 The set’s multiple bottles provide an efficient way to ice using different colors.
 The bonus offset spatula gives you a great tool for easy smooth icing distribution.